Skip to content

 Inodes for files

-to initialize the file system.
-This means that the file system supports 128 inodes, but only 16 of them are used when egos-2000 first starts to run.
+Lastly, NINODES is defined as 128 in header file library/file/inode.h, and mkfs uses NINODES to initialize the file system.
+This means that the file system supports 128 inodes, but only 16 of them are used when egos-2000 first starts to boot.

 TIP

 Our goal is to give you a concrete and minimal example of how a file system could be organized as an array of inodes.
-Make sure that you see how different inodes could hold different numbers of blocks and how an inode could be used as either a file or a directory.
-In the rest of P6, we focus on the inode abstraction and ignore how a file system maps files or directories with the inodes.
+Make sure that you see how different inodes could hold different numbers of disk blocks and how an inode could be used as either a file or a directory.
+In the rest of P6, we will focus on the inode abstraction and ignore how a file system maps files or directories into inodes.

 The inode store interface